Aatmaj-Zephyr/Learning-Python/Intermediate/Day 20/README.md

 ![image](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/hcwtxzo9sk16mcm6kzu1.png)

 - LabelFrame
-LabelFrame is also a type of frame, but we can add borders to the widhets.
+LabelFrame is also a type of frame, but we can add borders to the widgets.

 ![image](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/3gvqihl1kkebol8bm9vn.png)